Center for Perfection Studies • The Big Board–Little Universe Project • USA • September 2017 •

 Beyond a current physical measurement defines the hypostatic.
 Effects that are measurable but are little understood will be among the first to be addressed by this model and theory.
 Among them will be quantum fluctuations, dark energy and dark matter, and then the primary frequencies by which the universe is thought to be attenuated: 1:2, 1:3, 1:4, 1:5, 1:6, 1:7, 1:8, and 1:9.
 A working assumption is that experimental designs can be shaped through known standing wave patterns to test new hypotheses.

 • Hypostatic Way of Learning & Knowing, this homepage on 19 April 2017, builds upon a key article about numbers.
 If this hypostatic construct is credible, studies like automorphics, Langlands program, scalar field theory, loop quantum cosmology (LQC) might begin to adopt the first ten notations currently assumed to be mostly circles and spheres.
-Work within the Weaire-Phelan structures may apply.
+Work within the Weaire-Phelan structures may have helpful insights.
 Each doubling has a measurement of time, length, charge and mass; all are relevant; however, the scaling vertices give us pause to wonder.
 By the Notation 10 there are 134,217,728 pointfree vertices.
 With so many vertices, potential is unleashed.
 An abundance of simple geometries can be imputed to begin the construction of the universe.

 • We will build on the work of experts: We will be thoroughly analyzing the work of Denis Weaire with his bubbles and foams.
 Arthur Loeb’s work, Space Structures (1978) with his Euler-Schlaefli relation – See page 11, might help.
 Perhaps mathematicians like John Hopcroft and his work with singular value decomposition could also help to open new insights.
 And, of course, the work of Edward Witten on quantum field theory will continue to be among our analyses.